 On 19 February 2019, West Lothian Council agreed a medium term revenue financial plan for the period 2019/20 to 2022/23.
 This ensured that the council complied with Audit Scotland, CIPFA and the Accounts Commission best practice which states that public bodies should focus on their medium to long term financial sustainability through having a financial strategy covering a minimum of five years, supported by detailed plans covering a minimum of three years.
 Incorporating the decision of the Council Executive, budget savings of £46.7 million were agreed by Council, leaving a balance of £4.4 million to be identified to cover the anticipated four year budget gap of £51.1 million.
+The approved savings cover all service areas and include saving measures such as service redesign, integration and modernisation, channel shift and digital transformation, income and concessions, partnership working, revised delivery models and service standards, empowering communities and reducing facilities, revised assessment and eligibility for care, introduction of a contributions policy for care and a revised scheme of devolved school management.
 Officers continue to monitor announcements and other information to review and refine currently agreed budget assumptions.